Oereor/PlantsVsZombies-Unity/README.md

 ## Coming Soon...

 - The classic plants and zombies have all been constructed.
+Currently you will find nothing happen when a zombie enters your house.
+That's part of the coming features.

 - More game contents, such as level progress and level selector, will...
 Well, I don't know when they can be published.
 Maybe after a long time.